Don’t walk behind me;

 and be my friend.

 An empty white page on my laptop.
-Too warm to write, too warm to make sense out of nonsense on my own.
-In fact, even when I’m not on my own, my non(sense) seems to consist of bouts of gibberish fueled by a brain roasted like a Kentucky Fried Chicken.
+Too warm outside to write, too hot to make sense out of nonsense on my own.
+Mind you, even when I’m not on my own, my non(sense) seems to consist of bouts of gibberish fueled by a brain roasted like a Kentucky Fried Chicken.
 No need to travel to the Mediterranean to have heatwaves; I never said life in Ireland would make sense.

 As I’m writing this, I feel my creative juices increase.
 Writing = heaven * 100.
 My left eye is causing trouble (sure, I wouldn’t know I had a left eye otherwise), but life goes on, and so does the rest of my MS-ridden body.
-Don’t expect ingenious matter just yet, I’m a diesel so my sense of adventure and exploration needs time waking up.
+Don’t expect ingenious matter just yet, I run on diesel, so my sense of adventure and exploration needs time waking up.

 Friends show their love in times of trouble,